During pleasant fall weather, check your home’s energy efficiency

 If you’re planning your landscaping for next year, consider where to plant new bushes or a young tree on your property.
 Greenery is nature’s insulator when you plant it close to your home.

-Dense shrubs also keep the foundation shaded from direct sun in the summer and they block wind that may penetrate your home through gaps in insulation as the weather turns colder.
+Dense shrubs also keep the foundation shaded from direct sun in the summer and they block the wind that may penetrate your home through gaps in insulation as the weather turns colder.
+Once the winter is over revitalize your garden with these tasks and projects you can do in your garden this spring

 Comfortable Living News … brought to you by Lasko Products, LLC, leaders in innovative, quality, high-performance home comfort products at a great value.